publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s206.md

                 (i) permissible under other law;

-                (ii) necessary and recommended by a statewide comprehensive outdoor recreation plan that is required by the Land and Water Conservation Fund Act of 1965 ([16 U.S.C.
-460][/us/usc/t16/s460]l–4 et seq.) and that is in effect;
+                (ii) necessary and recommended by a statewide comprehensive outdoor recreation plan that is required by chapter 2003 of title 54 and that is in effect;

                 (iii) approved by the administering agency of the State designated under subsection (c)(1); and